valoresports/coach-resources/docs/content-production/edrill/creation-process.md

 # Creation Process: EDrill

 EDrill is a **fixed-price** deliverable.
-As at 5 December 2023, the price per EDrill delivered is USD 30 and this also includes the delivery of a 'we do' video.
+As at 5 December 2023, the price per EDrill delivered is USD 30, plus a further USD 5 for delivering a separate [We Do](../we-do/creation-process.md) video.

 ## Creation instructions